vectordotdev/vector/rfcs/2023-05-03-data-volume-metrics.md

 ## Future Improvements

 - Logs emitted by Vector should also be tagged with `source_id` and `service`.
+- This rfc proposes storing the source and service as strings.
+This incurs a cost since scanning each event to get the counts of events by source and service will involve multiple string comparisons.
+A future optimization could be to hash the combination of these values at the source into a single integer.

 [component_spec]: https://github.com/vectordotdev/vector/blob/master/docs/specs/component.md#componenteventssent
 [source_sender]: https://github.com/vectordotdev/vector/blob/master/src/source_sender/mod.rs#L265-L268